 Our industry specialist has reviewed and approved the final article.
 Also, some of the data presented here have been integrated into the San Diego real estate spreadsheet template.

-1) San Diego's "vacancy rate" is just 6.5%, showing it's a bustling and competitive market
+1) San Diego's "vacancy rate" of 6.5% shows a bustling and competitive market with most spaces filled

 Signal strength: strong